Developer-Autodesk/viewer-javascript-tutorial/chapter-1.md

 <a name="ObtainingAnAPIKey"></a>
 ## Obtaining an API Key

-All View & Data API applications access the service using an API key.
+All Autodesk Viewer and Model Derivative API applications access the service using an API key.
 The API key enables you to monitor your application's API usage and ensures that Autodesk can contact you about your application if necessary.
 Because these keys are used to authenticate your access to the API, this also protects your data from being accessed without your permission.